MikeXydas/ThreadPoolWebServer/README.md

 ## Introduction

-This is a basic server that will anwser simple `HTTP/1.1` requests.
-The main thread receives the request and a reader thread will anwser providing the whole html file requested (or any file that exists in the `<server_directory>`).
+This is a basic server that will answer simple `HTTP/1.1` requests.
+The main thread receives the request and a reader thread will answer providing the whole HTML file requested (or any file that exists in the `<server_directory>`).

 ## Compile